History of Will Weatherford in Timeline

 November 20, 2012: Sworn in as Speaker of the Florida House

-On November 20, 2012, Will Weatherford was sworn in as the Speaker of the Florida House of Representatives.
+On November 20, 2012, Will Weatherford was sworn in as Speaker of the Florida House of Representatives.

-2012: Elected to 38th District
+2012: Elected to represent the 38th District

 2013: Led opposition to Medicaid expansion

-2014: Joint Legislative Agenda Announced
+2014: Joint Legislative Agenda and Gambling Expansion Proposal

 2014: End of Term in Florida House of Representatives